-Howbeit, with the rest of them, that is, with those that held fast to His Commandments, God ever made good His everlasting Covenant with Israel, revealing to them the hidden things concerning which Israel in general had gone astray, even His Holy Sabbaths and His glorious festivals, His Righteous Ordinances, the ways of His Truth and the purposes of His Will, "the which, if a man do, he shall live."
-He opened for them a well with water abounding, which they might dig.
+Howbeit, with the rest of them-that is, with those that held fast to His commandments-God ever made good His everlasting Covenant with Israel, revealing to them the hidden things concerning which Israel in general had gone astray-even His holy sabbaths and His glorious festivals, His righteous ordinances, the ways of His truth and the purposes of His will, 'the which, if a man do, he shall live' [Lev.
+18.5].
+He opened for them a well with water abounding, 14 which they might dig.
 But them that spurned those waters He did not permit to live.
-And though they kept sullying themselves with human transgression and with filthy ways, and kept saying, "This our own concern," yet did God with His mysterious power shrive their iniquity and forgive their transgression and build for them in Israel a firmly established House the like of which has not existed from ancient times until this day.
+And though they kept sullying themselves with human transgression and with filthy ways, and kept saying, "Tis our own concern', yet did God with His mysterious power shrive their iniquity and forgive their transgression and build for them in Israel a firmly established House the like of which has not existed from ancient times until this day.

-They that hold fast unto Him are destined for life eternal, and theirs is all mortal glory, even as God has sworn unto them by the hand of the Prophet Ezekiel, saying, "for the priests and the Levites and the Sons of Zadok that kept the charge of My sanctuary when the children of Israel went astray from Me, these it is that shall offer unto Me the fat and the blood."
-By "priests" is meant those in Israel that repented and departed from the land of Judah.
-By "Levites" is meant those that associated themselves with them.
-By "Sons of Zadok" is meant those elect of Israel that have been designated by name and that shall go on functioning in the last days.
+They that hold fast unto Him are destined for life eternal, and theirs is all mortal glory, even as God has sworn unto them by the hand of the prophet Ezekiel, saying: vibe priests and the levites and the sons of Zadok that kept the charge of My sanctuary when the children of Israel went astray from Me, these it is that shall offer unto Me the fat and the blood' [Ezek.
+44.15].
+By 'priests' is meant those in Israel that repented and departed from the land of Judah.
+[By 'levites'] is meant those that associated themselves15 with them.
+By 'sons of Zadok' is meant those elect of Israel that have been designated by name and that shall go on functioning in the last days.
 Behold, their names have been specified, the families into which they are to be born, the epochs in which they are to function, the full tale of their tribulations, the length of their sojourn in exile, and the precise nature of their deeds.

-Of the reward of the faithful:
+Of the reward of the faithful (iv, 612)

-These were the Holy Men of former times, the men whose sins God pardoned, who knew right for right and wrong for wrong.
+These were the 'holy men'16 of former times-the men whose sins God pardoned, who knew right for right and wrong for wrong.
 But all who up to the present time have succeeded them in carrying out explicitly the Law from which those ancients drew their lessons, them too will God forgive, in accordance with the Covenant which He made with those ancients to forgive their iniquities.
-And when the present era is completed, there will be no more express affiliation with the House of Judah; every man will mount guard for himself.
-The fence will be rebuilt, and the bounds be far flung.
+And when the present era is completed, there will be no more express affiliation with the house of Judah; every man will 'mount guard' for himself.
+'The fence will be rebuilt, and the bounds be farflung' [cf. Mic.
+7.11]17.

-Of the works of Belial:
+Of the works of Belial (iv, 12-v, 17)

-Meanwhile, however, Belial will be rampant in Israel, even as God has said through the Prophet Isaiah, the son of Amoz, "Terror and the pit and the trap shall be upon thee, O inhabitant of the land!"
-The reference is to those three snares, whoredom, lucre, and desecration, concerning which Levi the son of Jacob said that by making them look like three kinds of righteousness, Belial ensnares Israel in them.
+Meanwhile, however, Belial will be rampant in Israel, even as God has said through the prophet Isaiah, the son of Amoz: 'Terror and the pit and the trap shall be upon thee, 0 inhabitant of the land!'
+[Isa.
+24.17].
+The reference is to those three snares, viz. (a) whoredom, (b) lucre, and (c) desecration, concerning which Levi the son of Jacob sald18 that by making them look like three kinds of righteousness Belial ensnares Israel in them.
 He who escapes the one gets caught in the other, and he who escapes the other gets caught in the third.